About Our Work

 -

-My scope of practice is rooted in mental health therapy, which is not the same as bodywork or massage.
-While my work primarily focuses on increasing awareness of bodily sensations to support emotional healing, it may at times include gentle, supportive touch—such as a hand on the shoulder or back—only when agreed upon and when it’s assessed to be grounding or beneficial.
-Any touch used is always consensual, non-invasive, and collaboratively discussed to ensure your comfort and safety.
+Our scope of practice is rooted in mental health therapy, which is not the same as bodywork or massage.
+While our work primarily focuses on increasing awareness of bodily sensations to support emotional well-being, it may at times include gentle, supportive touch, such as a hand on the shoulder or back, only when agreed upon and when it is assessed to be grounding or beneficial.
+Any touch used is always consensual, non-invasive, and collaboratively discussed to ensure your comfort and sense of safety.